toomuchdesign/re-reselect/README.md

 Easy, but doesn't scale.
 See ["join similar selectors" example][example-1].

-#### 2- Declare a `makeGetPieceOfData` selector factory as explained in [Reselect docs][reselect-sharing-selectors]
+#### 2- Declare a `makeGetPieceOfData` selector factory as explained in Reselect docs

-Fine, but has a few downsides:
+The solution suggested in [Reselect docs][reselect-sharing-selectors] is fine, but it has a few downsides:

-* Bloats your code by exposing both `get` selectors and `makeGet` selector factories
+- Bloats your code by exposing both `get` selectors and `makeGet` selector factories
-* Needs to import/call selector factory instead of directly using selector
+- Needs to import/call selector factory instead of directly using selector
-* Two different instances given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))
+- Two different instances given the same arguments, will individually store and recompute the same result (read [this](https://github.com/reactjs/reselect/pull/213))

 #### 3- Wrap your `makeGetPieceOfData` selector factory into a memoizer function and call the returning memoized selector